 - An online NATP must minimally develop and implement operational policies regarding staffing, instructor monitoring, instructor availability (during and outside of normal instruction times), student to instructor ratios, student attendance (including definitions of excused and unexcused absences), personal information protection, NATP and/or contracted service equipment failure mitigation, record keeping, statistical data gathering, and students' ability to makeup coursework and complete assignments past deadlines.

-For questions, please contact the eLearning Unit by email at eLearning@cdph.ca.gov.
+All applicants must submit their complete applications to the CDPH eLearning Review Unit's email inbox.
+For questions, please contact the eLearning Review Unit by email at eLearning@cdph.ca.gov.

-CDPH's failure to expressly notify facilities of statutory or regulatory requirements does not relieve facilities of their responsibility for following all laws and regulations.
-Facilities should refer to the full text of all applicable sections of HSC and Title 22 regulations to ensure compliance.
+CDPH's failure to expressly notify facilities of statutory or regulatory requirements does not relieve facilities of their responsibility to follow all laws and regulations.
+Facilities should refer to the full text of all applicable sections of the Health and Safety Code and Title 22 of the California Code of Regulations to ensure compliance.